The Economics of Formula 1

 Why would a government pay to host such an event?

-For any region, there are multiple positive effects of hosting such an event.
+For any region, hosting such an event has multiple positive effects.
 For example:

 To earn revenues from tourism.